thoughtspot/thoughtspot.github.io/_admin/loading/upload-sql-script.md

 -   Use the editor to type your SQL directly into the browser.
 -   Use the browser SQL interface as an interactive SQL editor, for example to test an existing script or make changes to an existing schema.

-1. Log in to ThoughtSpot from a browser.
+1. Log into ThoughtSpot from a browser.

 2. Click **Data**, on the top navigation bar.